Kershaw, LA stars shine, Dodgers top Rays 8-3 in WS opener - WHIZ News

 “I said it today before the game: If I hit one I’m not touching anybody’s arm,” Bellinger said.
 “I’m going straight foot, and it was pretty funny.”

-Betts, brilliant throughout October but slumping at the plate, added his first postseason homer for the Dodgers, a solo shot in the sixth off Josh Fleming.
+Betts, brilliant throughout October but slumping at the plate, added his first postseason homer for the Dodgers, an opposite-field solo shot to right in the sixth off Josh Fleming.

 Betts had two hits, scored two runs and stole two bases in the four-run fifth, when Corey Seager swiped one as Los Angeles became the first team to steal three bases in a Series inning since the 1912 New York Giants in Game 5 against Boston.